Afcon 2021: Senegal win as Watford release Sarr for tournament

 “Africa, its football, and its footballers deserve the same respect as that accorded to other continents, confederations, and players.
 The FSF will take all the necessary action to ensure that the basic right of its footballers to play for their country is respected.”

-Apart from Sarr, the relegation-threatened team managed to stop Nigeria’s Emmanuel Dennis from taking part in Cameroon 2021 – a decision the Nigeria Football Federation never contested.
+Apart from Sarr, Watford, who are currently struggling in the Premier League, managed to stop Nigeria’s Emmanuel Dennis from taking part in Cameroon.

 Apart from Zimbabwe, Senegal have also been pooled alongside Guinea, Malawi and they will open their campaign with a game against the Warriors at Bafoussam Omnisport Stadium Kouekong on January 10.